Kwantigon/research-project/experiment/Tasks_GroupA.md

 ## Question 3

-List all tourist destinations that have an elevator in the interior.
+**List all tourist destinations that have an elevator in the interior.
+For each destination, optionally list whether smoking is allowed or not.**

-If the information is available, indicate whether smoking is allowed.
+*Note 1: Some attributes, such as whether an elevator exists in the interior, aare expressed as simple string "true" or "false".*

-*Note: Some attributes, such as whether an elevator exists in the interior, are expressed as true/false (boolean) values.*
+*Note 2: Even if a destination does not have smoking allowance defined, it should still be in the output.*

 Write your SPARQL query here: